Green Eggs and Ham Cups

 Spoon an additional 2 teaspoons of pesto on top before serving.

 - I buy precooked bacon at Costco.
-You can also use completely raw bacon, but you will have to precook it until it's pink and almost done before adding your raw egg in.
+You can also use completely raw bacon, but you will have to precook it until it's almost done before you assemble the egg cups.

 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.
 All images and content are © Kirbie's Cravings.